PostHog/posthog.com/contents/blog/posthog-alternatives.md

 ### Key differences

 1. **Autocapture:** PostHog automatically captures events, which means you don't have to manually decide what events to track, unless you want to.
-It saves time for engineers and product managers, and ensures you'll always have useable data even if you forgot to create a custom event.
+It saves time for engineers and product managers, and ensures you'll always have usable data even if you forgot to create a custom event.

 2. **Single tool vs all-in-one:** While it offers integrations with third-party A/B testing, feature flag, and session replay tools, Mixpanel doesn't offer much outside typical product analytics features.
 PostHog integrates all these features into one platform.